javafa/img2latex/README.md

 # Image to LaTeX

-This repository is forked from image-to-latex and updated some old codes such as encoding problems.
+This repository has forked from image-to-latex and updated some old codes such as encoding problems.

 [go original repository] (https://github.com/kingyiusuen/image-to-latex)